cesarsotovalero/cesarsotovalero.github.io/_posts/2021-5-28-use-custom-latex-macros-to-boost-your-writing-productivity.md

 # Inserting author notes

-I often find very useful defining the `\cesar`, `\todo`, and `\todoCite` commands in all my documents to create quick author notes and remarks in my documents.
+I often find very useful defining the `\cesar` and `\todo` commands in all my documents to create quick author notes and remarks in my documents.
 The following code defines these commands, which are very useful when inserting notes (e.g., `\cesar{refine this sentence}`):

 {% highlight latex linenos %}
 % Load required packages